Skip to main content

 Such Service Mesh infrastructure has been widely used for a few years, but it encounters various challenges.
 The main challenge comes from its centralized control design philosophy and its tight integrated and co-located deployment with the micro services.

-Apart from this, recent research has shown that network devices undertaking some computing tasks can greatly improve the network and application performance in some scenarios, like for instance aggregating path-computing , key-value(K-V) cache, and strong consistency.
-In the context of such heterogeneity of scenarios, it is desirable to have a generic and flexible framework, able to explicitly signaling the computing operation to be performed by network devices, which can be regarded as one kind of distributed services that deployed within the network.
+Apart from this, recent research has shown that network devices undertaking some computing tasks can greatly improve the network and application performance in some scenarios, like for instance aggregating path-computing , key-value(K-V) cache, and in network securities etc. In the context of such heterogeneity of scenarios, it is desirable to have a generic and flexible framework, able to explicitly signaling the computing, service operation to be performed by network devices, which can be regarded as one kind of distributed services that are deployed within the network.

 DMSC group will try to accomodate the distributed services around the network and within the network in one coherent architecture to accomplish the service discovery, service routing and service engineering functions to satify the emerged scenarios and requirements.